Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

-{\it Contrary, a measurement of $A_{FB}$ at $\sqrt{s}=10.56$ GeV allows a measurement of the radiative corrections to the Fermi constant $G_\mu$.
+{\it By contrast, a measurement of $A_\mathrm{FB}$ at $\sqrt{s}=10.56\UGeV$ allows a measurement of the radiative corrections to the Fermi constant $G_\mu$.
 It will be a true single parameter measurement with a high precision.}

-If one uses instead $A_{FB}$ via the definition \eqref{smat-chi2} for a determination of $s_W^2$, the meaning of that is not clear, at least not in the context presented in \cite{Aushev:2010bq}.
-It is impossible to interpret fine-tuned measurements without the account of the weak corrections and without using a well-defined renormalization scheme.
+If one uses instead $A_\mathrm{FB}$ via the definition of \Eref{smat-chi2} for a determination of $s_\mathrm{W}^2$, the meaning of that is not clear, at least not in the context presented in Ref. \cite{Aushev:2010bq}.
+It is impossible to interpret fine-tuned measurements without an account of the weak corrections and without using a well-defined renormalization scheme.